1. The list in brief ↴

 Best budget option

-From our Celestron StarSense Explorer LT 114AZ review, you'll see that the best thing to do with this telescope is to look at the moon and planets, as it's designed to give a high magnification of bright objects.
+During our Celestron StarSense Explorer LT 114AZ review, we established that this telescope is perfect for viewing the moon and planets, as it's designed to give a high magnification of bright objects.

 - Read our full Celestron StarSense Explorer LT 114AZ review